bioinfo-pf-curie/proteinfold/docs/usage.md

 - `protein`: provides the path to the `pdb` 3D structure file
 - `ligand`: provided the path to the `sdf` file

-Therefore, each row in this file corresponds to a pair protein/ligand to assess their affinity.
+Therefore, each row in this file corresponds to a protein/ligand pair.
 This file must not contain any space.

 ## MultiQC